Identifying Shared State & Concurrency Conflicts #

 path: test-results/

 CI Impact & Trade-offs: Sharding by execution time reduces pipeline variance but requires historical test duration data.
-Fixed-time sharding is simpler but leads to straggler workers.
+Fixed-count sharding is simpler but leads to straggler workers.
 Always enforce fail-fast: false to ensure all shards run and report flakiness metrics accurately.

 Step-by-Step Implementation Workflow #